jvprosser/CDE-Iceberg-demo/README.md

 spark.sql(f"SELECT count(*) FROM {tablename}").show(10)
 `

-5. paste this
+7. Go back to interact and paste this code:

 `spark.sql(f"SELECT * FROM default.{tablename}.snapshots").show()`

-and talk about this being an iceberg table and that we have our first snapshot.
+Talk about this being an iceberg table and that we have our first snapshot!

-**What is Apache Iceberg?**
->Apache Iceberg is a new open table format targeted for petabyte-scale analytic datasets.
-Developers love it because it supports ACID transactions, Time Travel, Rollback, and in-place schema evolution.
-Architects love it because it supports streaming and batch ingestion, multi-and hybrid cloud deployments, it's open source, and also engine agnostic.

 6. Create a job by uploading pyspark_sql_iceberg.py and run it
-7. While its running, go look at the resource that was created containing the file.
+8. While its running, go look at the resource that was created containing the file.
 Talk about resources

 ## Airflow
 1. Click on jobs and describe the UI